Electric-Coin-Company/zashi-android/docs/Design System Generation.md

 You are an expert Android Developer and you are able to understand kotlin & json.

 Task:
-Your task is to convert convert given json into kotlin code.
+Your task is to convert given json into kotlin code.
 In the next message you will be given a json file and then you will execute your task.

 Details: